 The process has been funded by the provincial Department of Tourism, Culture, Industry and Innovation and the Atlantic Canada Opportunities Agency, and involves partnering with other Memorial units depending on the region, such as the Labrador Institute and Grenfell Campus.
-The process also includes the development of a local advisory committee to help with implementation.
+The process also includes the development of a local leadership team to help with planning and implementation.

 During an initial workshop, research priorities for the region are set through a facilitated discussion with stakeholders, partners and interested citizens in the region from public, private, community and education sectors.
 These priorities are used to open a call for Expressions of Interest (EOIs) from the university community for an applied research fund.
 A fund evaluation committee, comprised of local and academic members, reviews the EOIs and decides on three projects to move forward.